smithlabcode/ribotricer/docs/cmd-manual.rst

 Counting uniquely mapped reads
 ------------------------------
-The first step is to simply caculate number of uniquely mapping reads.
+The first step is to simply caculate the number of uniquely mapped reads.
 We recommend a minimum of 5 million reads for any downstream analysis.
+TODO: list different recommendation for different species

 .. code-block:: console